shenwei356/seqkit/doc/docs/usage.md

-  range           print FASTA/Q records in a range (start:end) rmdup           remove duplicated sequences by ID/name/sequence sample          sample sequences by number or proportion split           split sequences into files by id/seq region/size/parts (mainly for FASTA) split2          split sequences into files by size/parts (FASTA, PE/SE FASTQ)
+  range           print FASTA/Q records in a range (start:end) rmdup           remove duplicated sequences by ID/name/sequence sample          sample sequences by number or proportion sample2         sample sequences by number or proportion (version 2) split           split sequences into files by id/seq region/size/parts (mainly for FASTA) split2          split sequences into files by size/parts (FASTA, PE/SE FASTQ)